elotl/try-nova/external-orchestrator/external-orchestrator-integration.md

   -o jsonpath='{.metadata.labels.nova\.elotl\.co/target-cluster}'
 ```

-The external orchestrator reads this label and places the workload on the chosen target cluster, with the `nova.elotl.co/schedule=true` label set on the workload object in that cluster.
+The external orchestrator reads this label and places the workload on the chosen target cluster, with the `nova.elotl.co/schedule: "true"` label set on the workload object in that cluster.

 To confirm Nova is tracking the workload and propagating status, check that the label is present on the workload: